-Use this cups to grams converter "cheat sheet" for quickly converting USA cups to their metric equivalents.
+If you're wondering how many grams are in cup, this cups to grams converter"cheat sheet" will help you quickly make the conversion.
 You'll find all the most common vegan baking ingredients listed with their corresponding cups to grams conversions.
-You can also download this chart and print it for easy reference.
+You can even download this chart and print it for easy reference.

 I'm an American who's been living in the UK for many years, so I can sympathize with how hard it is to switch from using cups to weighing ingredients on a scale.
 Cups are more intuitive, and we all like to stick with what we're comfortable with, which is fine if you're measuring carrots for a stew where a few grams difference won't effect the outcome.
 But, they're not so great if you're measuring flour for a cake, where a few grams could be the difference between "fallen and flat" to "light and fluffy."